Analysis of the Blade Element Momentum Theory: Abstract

 \section{Abstract}

-The Blade Element Momentum theory (BEM), introduced by H. Glauert in 1926, provides a framework to model the aerodynamic interaction between a turbine and a fluid flow.
+\CCCom{The Blade Element Momentum theory (BEM) introduced by C.N.H.
+Lock \emph{et al.} and formulated in its modern form by H. Glauert provides a framework to model the aerodynamic interaction between a turbine and a fluid flow.
 This theory is either used to estimate turbine efficiency or as a design aid.
-However, a lack of mathematical interpretation limits the understanding of some of its angles.
-The aim of this paper is to propose an analysis of BEM equations.
-Our approach is based on a reformulation of Glauert's model which enables us to identify criteria which ensure the existence of solution(s).
-In this framework, we also study the convergence of solution algorithms and analyze turbine design procedures.
-The mathematical analysis is completed and illustrated by numerical experiments.
+However, a lack of mathematical interpretation limits the understanding of some of its \rCCCom{issues}.
+The aim of this paper is to propose an analysis of BEM equations.} Our approach is based on a reformulation of Glauert's model which enables us to identify criteria to guarantee the existence of solution(s), \rCom{ analyze the convergence of usual and new (and more efficient) solution algorithms and study turbine design procedures}.
+The mathematical analysis is completed by numerical experiments.

 \begin{AMS} 76G25, 76M99, 65Z05 \end{AMS}